 Modify Over Time

 As children move through this developmental stage, becoming more active in school, social and extra-curricular activities and peer involvement, the time sharing plan should be reconsidered and modified over time.
+Your plan should be flexible because activities may conflict with parenting time.
 Some middle-aged children often want to be part of the decision-making.
 However, they are not mature enough to make decisions regarding their living arrangements and such a decision would certainly create undue pressure on the child.
 Parents should let them express their views regarding the living arrangement, but must make it clear that ultimately it is up to the adults to make the final decisions.

 While many middle aged children benefit from a primary residence, tweens can also benefit from spending longer periods of time with the nonresidential parent.
 Duration of separation from both parents becomes less critical at this age.
 Optimal parenting time arrangements range from 35-65% of the time with either parent (thus a primary home) to 50-50% time with each parent.

 Most children this age can manage 5 to 7 day separations from either parent, creating fewer transitions.
 Some tweens may be comfortable with one to three weekends of parenting time per month with the non-residential parent, depending upon the child’s schedule, distance, and capacity to travel.
 Other tweens may be comfortable spending time with each parent for parenting time lasting two to three days on a regular basis.
 For instance, the tween can spend time with one parent every Monday and Tuesday while spending every Wednesday and Thursday with the other parent, alternating the weekends.